Cyclone Kyrill: Events

-After making landfall in Ireland and the UK in the late hours of 17 January 2007, the storm swept across Ireland and Great Britain on the night of 17 to 18 January, with winds of 160 km/h at The Needles, 149 km/h recorded in Dublin, 130 km/h recorded at Aberdaron on the Lleyn peninsula, 122 km/h at Mumbles near Swansea and winds of 101 km/h at St Athan in the Vale of Glamorgan.
+After making landfall in Ireland and the UK in the late hours of 17 January 2007, the storm swept across Ireland and Great Britain on the night of 17 to 18 January, with winds of 160 kph at The Needles, 149 kph recorded in Dublin, 130 kph recorded at Aberdaron on the Lleyn peninsula, 122 kph at Mumbles near Swansea and winds of 101 kph at St Athan in the Vale of Glamorgan.

 The German Meteorological Service had advised people to stay indoors and avoid unnecessary trips on 18 January, and wind strengths of up to 12 on the Beaufort scale were seen across the Netherlands and Germany as the storm made landfall.
 The storm moved across the German states of Lower Saxony, Bremen, Hamburg, Schleswig-Holstein and North Rhine-Westphalia first, then spread across the whole country in the evening hours of 18 January.
-Wind gusts as high as 202 km/h on the Wendelstein and 198 km/h on the Brocken in the Harz mountains were recorded.
+Wind gusts as high as 202 kph on the Wendelstein and 198 kph on the Brocken in the Harz mountains were recorded.
 The storm then moved eastwards, its center crossing Lower Saxony between 18:00 and 19:00 CET, moving toward the Baltic Sea, its cold front spawning several tornadoes in Germany.
-In Poland the highest wind speed was measured on Sněžka in the Krkonoše mountains, where wind gusts reached 212 km/h.
-In the Czech Republic winds as high as 200 km/h disrupted both rail and air traffic; record high temperatures reached 14 C in Prague.
+In Poland the highest wind speed was measured on Sněžka in the Krkonoše mountains, where wind gusts reached 212 kph.
+In the Czech Republic winds as high as 200 kph disrupted both rail and air traffic; record-high temperatures reached 14 C in Prague.

 The UK Met office in a case study stated that Kyrill would have generated a red warning on the colour scale they adopted in 2008.

-The storm was classified Hurricane-force 12 on the Beaufort Scale.
+The storm was classified Hurricane-force 12 on the Beaufort scale.
 This is the highest classification on the modern scale.